Guo-12345/stats220/README.md

 - I am interested in learning about how to finish a project in personal.

 What I want to get from this course?
-1 How to use github correctly?
+1 How to use github correctly
-2 to enjoy the process of doing project.
+2 to enjoy the process of doing project

 The useful link of github is (https://github.com/).